Table of Contents

 Most Indian states charge a lower stamp duty (the charge that the buyer has to pay, in order to get the property registered in the government’s records) if the property is registered in the name of a woman.
 For example, in the national capital of Delhi, women buyers only pay 4% of the property value as stamp duty, as compared to 6% payable by men.
-In Mumbai, too, women pay only 5% of the deal value as stamp duty, while the rate for men is 6%.
-States like Jharkhand and Jammu have gone a step ahead, by waiving stamp duty on property purchases by women.
-Jharkhand charges a token Re 1 on such transactions.
+States like and Jammu have gone a step ahead, by waiving stamp duty on property purchases by women.

 Stamp duty in key Indian states

 |State||Stamp duty rate for men||Stamp duty rate for women|